-Then I got REAL wise and started using a bucket of water (no shampoo) and my furniture e-cloth®.
+Then I got REAL wise and started using a bucket of water (no shampoo) and my High Performance dusting e-cloth.
+(Sadly e-cloth changed this to yellow from brown so it doesn’t hide the poop like it used to but it still works great).
 Soak the cloth, wring it out, wipe and repeat.

-Why is the e-cloth better than a regular towel?
+Why is the e-cloth better than a cotton towel?

-- It’s smaller but far more absorbent than a towel
+- It’s smaller but far more absorbent than a cotton towel

-- the microfiber picks up the poop and holds onto it instead of smearing it around.
+- the microfibre picks up the poop and holds onto it instead of smearing it around.

-- I don’t need any soap/shampoo that will strip the dogs coat of oils (the microfiber do the work instead of soap)
+- I don’t need any soap/shampoo that will strip the dogs coat of oils (the microfibres do the work instead of soap)

 - It works so well that you can’t even smell the poop afterwards.
 This is saying a lot – especially when dealing with raccoon poop.

-For more information on everything e-cloth®, visit eclothusa.com
+For more information on everything e-cloth, visit ecloth.com